Do Monsteras Like Being Root Bound? 4 Common Signs To Check!

 Step 4: In a container, plant these stem segments.
 This will give it a bushy, decent look.

-Before planting, you may multiply the root pieces in fresh water in a few days—the junction where the leaves and stems touch will produce new branches.
+Before planting, you may multiply the root pieces in fresh water for a few days—the junction where the leaves and stems touch will produce new branches.

 Propagate Monsteras